HomeFront’s Planned Giving, Legacy Giving, and Estate Planning Program

 Similar to a retirement plan designation, the proposed gift to HomeFront is accomplished by naming HomeFront as a beneficiary, or partial beneficiary, of the policy on the beneficiary designation form.
 You will be entitled to a charitable income tax deduction equal to the cash surrender value of the property and any future premiums paid only if HomeFront is named as the owner and beneficiary of the policy.

-Simply put, a bequest is a gift you leave through a will or trust, with a written statement directing that specific assets, or a percentage of the estate, will be transferred to HomeFront.
-With a bequest, you are able to maintain control of your assets during your lifetime and flexibility as to their use.
-You can designate a gift or portion of your estate to HomeFront
+A bequest is a gift you leave through a will or trust, with a written statement directing that a specific dollar amount, or a percentage of the estate, or a specific item such as real estate, be transferred to HomeFront.
+Because a bequest is revocable, you are able to keep your financial options open in your lifetime and maintain flexibility as to the use of your assets.
+Sample language for a charitable bequest can be found here.

 Payable on Death Bank Accounts